jg-digital-media/jgdm_snooker_scorer/readme.md

 + There will be occasions where it's not viable for the winning player to clear the table.
 This is a player forfeit and the current scores are recorded as the final frame score.

 + By the time we get to the final 6 colour sequence there should be `27` remaining points available. `7 (Black), 6 (Pink), 5 (Blue), 4 (Brown), 3 (Green), 2 (Yellow)`
+    + Need to let the application know somehow that the final 6 colour sequence means the reduction is absolute and not relative to further respotting of colour balls.

 + To calculate snookers available, `Add the total of player 1 and player 2 scores and subtract this total from 147.
 Subtract from remaining points available`
 + Keep track of the highest break per player in a frame